nikitavoloboev/data/health/nutrition/supplements.md

 - [Vegan Omega 3 DHA & EPA](https://www.amazon.com/VEGAN-OMEGA-Supplement-Cardiovascular-Supplements/dp/B01MYE95BQ) (1 capsule)
 - [Lions Mane](https://oriveda.co.uk/lions-mane.php) (1 capsule)

 From these, Magnesium & Vitamin D3 are the more important supplements.
-I take all with breaks.

-As I try get everything I need from eating [whole food plant based food](foods.md) naturally.

-I try to minimize the number of things my body has to process and maximize the quality of food I eat (natural, whole food).
+I try to minimize the number of things my body has to process to bare essentials.
+I maximize the quality of food I eat by eating [natural whole food plant based food](foods.md).
 I also fast but not routinely.

 ## Interesting